Find out how MTD for eCommerce and other businesses in changing this April

 Whether you’re an existing customer or not, Expandly can help you to comply with April’s MTD changes for eCommerce quickly and easily, while also saving you time and money in the process.
 How?

-Expandly holds all of your purchase and sales order information from channels including Amazon, eBay, Etsy, Shopify, WooCommerce, Magento and more.
+Expandly holds all of your purchase and sales order information from channels including Amazon, eBay, Etsy, Wish, Shopify, WooCommerce, Magento and more.

 Expandly then digitally transfers this information to Xero, into the correct bank accounts, sales accounts and tracking categories depending on the channel and payment method used by your customers.

 If you’re not a Xero customer, you can use Expandly to download your orders into a CSV compatible with Sage or other accounting software, ready for direct uploading to your chosen platform.

 Expandly can also digitally consolidate (or batch) your sales orders, to help avoid soft transaction limits and group your orders in a meaningful way to assist with reconciliation.